-Osteopathy is a holistic patient-centred approach to whole-body healing.
+Osteopathy is a holistic patient-centered approach to whole-body healing.
 Osteopaths use hands-on techniques to assess and treat the body while exploring the root cause of the issue or complaint using palpation.

 The philosophy of Osteopathy is that if one part of the body is suffering, the rest of the body works harder to compensate which could result in symptoms such as tension, inflammation, stiffness, and/or pain.
 Skilled palpation and detailed knowledge of anatomy, physiology and biomechanics guide the Osteopath to assess and restore balance within and between all the systems of the body; musculoskeletal, cardiovascular, neurological, cranial and visceral.

 In health, the body seeks to maintain a balance within and between these systems.
 The Osteopath uses a wide array of manual approaches to reduce and resolve strains, stress and dysfunction in all areas of the body.
 The goal is to remove restrictions to vascular, neural and biomechanical mechanisms and ultimately support the natural healing mechanism by promoting autoregulation.
 Osteopaths can identify areas in the body where there is congestion or restriction so they can help restore function to those areas.

 Geoffrey Mabey, Osteopath, is a member of the Association of Osteopaths of New Brunswick (AONB)

 What are some of the conditions that respond favourably to Osteopathic treatment?

 - musculoskeletal complaints (i.e., back, shoulder, arm, hip, and leg pain)

 - G.I. complaints (i.e., constipation, IBS, and acid reflux)

 What are the four principles of osteopathic philosophy?